 Yes.
 Once the campaign completes, I'll send out surveys to all backers to collect some necessary information, including how (and if) you'd like your name to appear in the credits, or maybe you're backing on someone else's behalf.
 No problem.

 HD DIGITAL FILM DOWNLOAD, PERSONAL THANK YOU, WEBSITE CREDIT, AND BEHIND-THE-SCENES ACCESS.
 You will receive an HD digital download of the finished film prior to its film festival release, a personal email thank you from the director, publicly acknowledged for your support on the film’s website, and will receive private access to behind-the-scenes content and production updates via our website.Estimated delivery:

 DVD + ON-SCREEN FILM CREDIT.
-Above rewards + you will be thanked in the closing credits of the film and will receive by mail the DVD of the film prior to its premiere.Estimated delivery:Add $5 USD to ship outside the US
+Above rewards + you will be thanked in the closing credits of the film and will receive by mail the DVD of the film prior to its premiere.Estimated delivery:Ships anywhere in the world

 SIGNED LOCATION PHOTO AND DVD.
-Above rewards + you will receive by mail a filmmaker-signed 8x10 location photo taken during shooting in Cairo, Egypt and a signed DVD of the film prior to its premiere.Estimated delivery:Add $5 USD to ship outside the US
+Above rewards + you will receive by mail a filmmaker-signed 8x10 location photo taken during shooting in Cairo, Egypt and a signed DVD of the film prior to its premiere.Estimated delivery:Ships anywhere in the world

 5 backers Limited (42 left of 47)